nats-io/nats-site/content/blog/jeststream-eventual-consistency.md

 With a messaging system, you have to wait for the message to be processed and the state to be updated.
 Then you can query it with *trust*.
 In the happy path this could something reasonable like 30ms, but could be arbitrarily long if there is an interruption in the flow.

-With classing CRUD system, you write on your database, you query it directly with trust.
+With a classic CRUD system, you write to your database and query it directly with trust.

 How can I delegate the job and be sure that it’ll be done or that I get an error if it can’t be done?
 Let’s dive into use cases and tactics where I can get the same trust using NATS JetStream.